rwb/ccjs300/README.md

 ---
 * Example: Does residential placement reduce, increase, or have no effect on future offending among juveniles? ([Manski and Nagin, 1998](https://onlinelibrary.wiley.com/doi/abs/10.1111/0081-1750.00043)).
+* Study of juveniles charged with crimes in Utah.
 * 2 relevant theories: deterrence and labeling theory.
 * Key concepts: residential placement and future offending (recidivism).
 * Operationalization: juvenile court judges either assign kids to residential placement or return them to the custody of their parents/guardians; kids either return to juvenile court for a new offense or they don't.